SAP-samples/teched2023-IN160/exercises/ex0/README.md

-# Level 1 Heading

-In this exercise, you will...

-## Level 2 Heading
+# Getting Started

+In this exercise, you will learn and get an overview of SAP Integration Suite and Edge Integration Cell.
+This will set the context and help you execute the rest of the exercises.

+## What is SAP Integration Suite?

 After completing these steps you will have....

+## What is Edge Integration Cell and how it enables Hybrid Integrations?

 1. Click here.
 <br>![](/exercises/ex0/images/00_00_0010.png)